 Pushing the Limits

-Saunders and Sakaguchi see cognitive automation playing a role in disaster response scenarios as well.
+Saunders and Sakaguchi see cognitive automation playing a role in disaster relief as well.
 Their quadcopter could map victim location and status before rescuers enter a burning building.
 “It’s really interesting to get a machine to think for itself and to do what you want it to do,” said Saunders.
 “It pushes my limits but also I get to have a lot of fun, too.”

 Interested in pushing your limits (and having fun)?
 Check out the Northrop Grumman Careers page to find your next big opportunity.